 Weeks later, you can find references in Variety to the movie not doing as well.
 Still, the movie made money, and audiences were going to see it.

-The movie was also popular enough that it was turned into an abridged radio play in 1947, and Jimmy Stewart and Donna Reed reprised their roles.
+The movie was also popular enough that it was turned into an abridged radio play during the Christmas season of 1947, and Jimmy Stewart and Donna Reed reprised their roles.
 In fact, they performed their parts in several productions, sometimes lasting 30 minutes at least one was 60 minutes.
 Stewart once said in an interview that they did the radio play five years in a row.